nehakoduru/Library-Management-System/README.md

 3. Issue books to students

 It allows the students to
-1. Add new students and view the existing ones
+1. View the existing books
-2. Add new books and view the existing ones
-3. Issue books to students

 Used HTML, CSS and Javascript for front end, PHP for backend and SQL for database